charlesjacobus/Portfolio/Portfolio.Client/ClientApp/src/assets/images/r/R.md

 These paintings were not meant to be seen, except in reproduction.

-I actually thought of these paintings as drawings.
+I thought of these paintings as drawings.

 All no longer exist, as the canvases were destroyed once the series was complete.